If you were injured on the job in Pittsburgh, you need a compensation lawyer who will fight for you

-If you are coping with injuries that prevent you from working in one of these or another job positions, get the benefits you deserve.
-To take the first step towards getting your life back, schedule a free consultation with a Pittsburgh workers’ compensation lawyer from Munley Law Personal Injury Attorneys today.
+If you are coping with injuries that prevent you from working in one of these or other job positions, get the benefits you deserve.
+To take the first step towards getting your life back, schedule a free consultation with one of our workers’ compensation lawyers from Munley Law Personal Injury Attorneys today.

 Q: I Want to File a Worker’s Compensation Claim, but I Am Worried that My Boss Will Fire Me If I Do.

 According to Pennsylvania law, you cannot be fired in retaliation for filing a workers’ comp claim.
 However, you may be fired for other reasons while you are receiving workers’ comp benefits.
 If you filed a claim and then lost your job, you should speak to an attorney right away.
 A good workers’ compensation lawyer knows how to investigate your case and determine whether your boss has wrongfully denied your benefits.
 To learn more about your rights, call us today.